What is reflexology?

 In the 1930's, Eunice Ingham further developed this zone theory into what is known as reflexology.
 Her opinion was that congestion or tension in any part of the foot is mirrored in the corresponding part of the body.

-I first became interested in Reflexology in 2001 when I had my first treatment.
-I was very interested in the Reflexologists foot chart and was continually asking her questions.
-I was feeling under a lot of stress at the time and found the Reflexology treatment a great benefit.
-I then attended an Adult Education course later in 2001, my fascination for Reflexology grew from there.
-Then I felt confident enough to train with the Kent Holistic School of Relexologists which is approved by the Association of Reflexologists www.aor.org.co.uk.
+I first became interested in reflexology in 2001 when I had my first treatment.
+I was very interested in the reflexologists foot chart and was continually asking her questions.
+I was feeling under a lot of stress at the time and found the reflexology treatment a great benefit.
+I then attended an Adult Education course later in 2001, my fascination for reflexology grew from there.
+Then I felt confident enough to train with the Kent Holistic School of Reflexologists which is approved by the Association of Reflexologists www.aor.org.co.uk.
 I qualified in 2003 as Julie Ball MAR.
-I have been continually amazed how Reflexology has helped my clients with their health/well being issues.
-I play a large part in helping to run my local Reflexology group, which gives a lot of support and extra training to local Reflexologists.
-I have recently qualified in Hot Stone Reflexology. which is also a very relaxing therapeutic treatment.
+I have been continually amazed how reflexology has helped my clients with their health/well-being issues.
+I have had monthly reflexology treatments myself since qualifying, helping me enormously to deal with many of life's challenges.